Global stocks end 2019 near record highs, dollar slides

 Markets in Japan and South Korea were closed for a holiday.

-The dollar’s slide came close to wiping out the year’s gains, as the pound and a clutch of trade-sensitive currencies rallied on improving U.S.-China trade relations and the outlook for global growth.
+The dollar’s slide came close to wiping out the year’s gains, as the pound and trade-sensitive currencies rallied on improving U.S.-China trade relations and the outlook for global growth.

-The dollar also fell, as one of the biggest bets in the FX market for 2020 is shorting the U.S. currency.
+The decline of the dollar is one of the biggest bets in the FX market for 2020.

 “We could be right at a turning point where global growth re-accelerates relative to U.S. growth, and that could mean a weaker dollar over time,” Kelly said.